NoahCounsell/User-Counter/README.md

-# counter
+# On page load counter
-A simple counter for page loads
+A simple counter for numbers on the page, no use justa  cool effect

 ![](gif)